shariq/notion-on-firebase/README.md

 # notion-on-firebase

-This project will scrape a `notion.so` page and its links, then rewrite your `firebase.json` file, then deploy to Firebase hosting.
+This project will scrape a `notion.so` page and its links, rewrite your `firebase.json` file with custom links, then deploy all that as static content to Firebase hosting.

 Live example: